dsbarnes/mock-blog/README.md

 ## Description
-The site consistes of a home page with 'featured' articles.
+The site consists of a home page with 'featured' articles.
 (See either the state or the /src/articles.json for details)

 Clicking my name (D.S.
 Barnes) will redirect you to the main page.